 Despite the concerns, the FDA approved Invokana in March 2013.
 FDA approval came with the condition that the manufacturer conduct additional studies to answer some of the safety questions raised above.
 These additional studies of the SGLT2 type drugs will continue to show long term dangers of use.
 These studies should have been done prior to the drug’s approval.

-We are currently evaluating cases for potential claims against the manufacturers of Invokana.
+Laird, Baker and Blackstock is currently evaluating cases for potential claims against the manufacturers of Invokana.
 If you or someone you love have experienced any of these side effects from taking the drug, Invokana, call our office or click the link below to schedule a free consultation.
 There is not a fee unless we recover.